Countly/countly-sdk-documentation/test_scenarios/sc-AP-appPerformanceMonit.md

 ## AP_200_notEnabledNothingWorking
 features not enabled
 'setAppStartTimestampOverride' is set
+init the SDK
+call app start manual trigger
+go background, go foreground
-init the SDK and no requests are recorded
+no requests are recorded

-## AP_201_automaticAppStart
+## AP_201A_automaticAppStart
+SDK is initialized after the screen has been shown

 app start enabled but not manual trigger init SDK and request is created. duration bellow 1 sec

+automatic trigger should create request call manual trigger, no additional request created

+## AP_201B_automaticAppStart
+SDK is initialized before the screen has been shown This should be done only for SDK's that can control that

+app start enabled but not manual trigger init SDK and request is created. duration bellow 1 sec

-automatic trigger should create request after the screen loads call manual trigger no additional requests
+automatic trigger should create request after the screen loads call manual trigger, no additional request created

 ## AP_202_manualAppStartTrigger_notUsed
 app start enabled and manual trigger